rodumani/CS374/dp3/dp3.md

 ## Briefing
 We want to give a better way to manage attachments to people who share files with e-mail.
 Especially, this service is for graduate students who have to send/receive mail with attachment.
+They have some difficulties on handling many mail's attachment at once.
 So we are going to give a solution that can reduce mistakes in sending emails without attachments, and manage attachments easier with tagging.

 ## Tasks
 1. Write a new mail to Prof. Juho Kim, attaching a report file.